 Caller Recipient Outcome Chat Classic Hangouts Caller shares Meet link Classic Hangouts Chat

 - Recipient receives link to join the video (no ringing)

 - On mobile, recipient will not be able to join the meeting because the classic mobile client is turned off

-Refer to About the new Google Chat standalone app to check for other possible limitations.
+Refer to Use the Google Chat standalone app to check for possible limitations.